Connecting Your Device with Navigator and BlueOS

 I2C devices

 The I2C or “I squared C” communications bus functions on circuit boards, transmitting data to and from multiple devices.
 Long wires, especially in electrically noisy environments, can greatly affect the performance of I2C due to its sensitivity to wire capacitance.
-When connecting multiple devices of the same type to an I2C communications bus, you must follow instructions to change each device’s default address.
+This video When connecting multiple devices of the same type to an I2C communications bus, you must follow instructions to change each device’s default address.
 A multiplexer can assist if you are connecting multiple devices without configurable addresses.
-You can learn more about I2C here.
+You can learn more about I2C here, or with this video.
 The Raspberry Pi 4 has several different I2C busses – Bus 6 is broken out for external devices.
 Bus 4 is used with the PWM signal generator that outputs signals to the 16 channels of PWM pins.
 Bus 1 is used with internal sensors on the Navigator, including the motion sensors and barometer.
+Bus 6 is the best for user projects, as it is not used by BlueOS or the autopilot firmware.

 Supported devices